axle-h/axle-h.github.io/_posts/2018-02-26-specification-structured-testing.md

 2. Act: Call the service method.
 3. Assert: Assert features of the result.

 This is nice but completely implicit.
-I.e. a developer could arrive later and move some arrange code after the act step in order to force an assertion to pass.
+I.e. a future developer working o n these tests could move some arrange code after the act step in order to force an assertion to pass.
 Or worse, add another round of acting and asserting, essentially coupling two tests together.
 If we are writing good tests then why not be more explicit in our test structure?
-How about we guide developers into this pattern explicitly with a test structure that looks something like this:
+How about we guide developers into this pattern explicitly with a specification-like test structure that looks something like this:

 {% highlight C# %}